-Solution: Don’t start from scratch but look at the performance expectations that your district is holding you responsible for during school year.
+Solution: Don’t start from scratch but look at the performance expectations that your district is holding you responsible for during the school year.
 Look at ways to bundle them.
 And use the evidence statements for guidance,

 Bundling them means:

-Can I build a unit around several of these performance expectations using an anchor phenomenon to drive the series of lessons?
+Can I build a unit around several of these performance expectations, using an anchor phenomenon to drive the series of lessons?
 Will my students be able to meet these performance expectations by making sense of that phenomenon or designing a solution to a problem related to the phenomenon?

 If they will be able to meet the performance expectations then put those performance expectations together in your unit plan and that's what bundling means.

-That's what you want your students to be able to do the end of your instructional unit.
+That's what you want your students to be able to do at the end of your instructional unit.

-Then, you design a sequence of lessons that will help you and your students get to that point by using the science and engineering practices, through the lens of cross-cutting concepts, and using the knowledge of the disciplinary core ideas to make sense of the phenomenon or to design a solution to the problem related to the phenomenon.
+Then you design a sequence of lessons that will help you and your students get to that point by using the science and engineering practices, through the lens of cross-cutting concepts, and using the knowledge of the disciplinary core ideas to make sense of the phenomenon or to design a solution to the problem related to the phenomenon.

-I strongly suggest that when you are designing your units around the performance expectations that you are bundling, based on the anchor phenomenon that you have chosen to drive your unit--that you design your lessons to truly fit the resources you have, the students you have and the season of life you are in.
+I strongly suggest that when you are designing your units around the performance expectations that you are bundling, based on the anchor phenomenon that you have chosen to drive your unit--that you design your lessons to truly fit the resources you have, the students you have, and the season of life you are in.

 For example, if you are a parent with young children you probably can't stay after school many hours to set up complex investigations.